 "Prior to UVB exposure, these women had a less diverse and balanced gut microbiome than those taking regular vitamin D supplements," says lead-author Bruce Vallance, from the University of British Columbia.
 "UVB exposure boosted the richness and evenness of their microbiome to levels indistinguishable from the supplemented group, whose microbiome was not significantly changed."

-Although the researchers haven’t identified a formal mechanism, they think that the initial exposure to UVB light alters the immune system — first at the level of the skin, then more systematically throughout the body, affecting how bacteria interact with the environment inside the intestines.
-Previously, studies have shown that inflammatory bowel disease symptoms can worsen when the body experiences vitamin D deficiency, which strengthens the idea sunlight exposure and gut health are somewhat connected.
+Although the researchers haven't identified a formal mechanism, they think that the initial exposure to UVB light alters the immune system -- first at the level of the skin, then more systematically throughout the body, affecting how bacteria interact with the environment inside the intestines.
+Previously, studies have shown that inflammatory bowel disease symptoms can worsen when the body experiences vitamin D deficiency, which strengthens the idea sunlight exposure and gut health is somewhat connected.

 Next, the team plans on performing similar studies on a larger cohort of subjects in order to investigate this link better.